 What goes on in the brains of jazz musicians at work?

-Jamshed Bharucha, a neuroscientist and the incoming president of Cooper Union, and a violinist himself, said our brains must also manage conscious and unconscious processes simultaneously.
-"The vast majority of stuff that goes on in our brains we do not have conscious access to," he told The Times.
-"But music requires "years and years of practice in order to make what is conscious unconscious."
+Jamshed Bharucha, a neuroscientist, President Emeritus of Cooper Union, and a violinist himself, said our brains must also manage conscious and unconscious processes simultaneously.
+“The vast majority of stuff that goes on in our brains we do not have conscious access to,” he told The Times.
+“But music requires “years and years of practice in order to make what is conscious unconscious.”
 So musical improvisation requires discipline and technical mastery.

 Gary Marcus, a New York University psychology professor, told Belluck improvising maybe one of the most complex abilities a human can develop because it requires extraordinary skill, the ability for empathetic interaction, and “fantastic motor control” because a performer needs to be fast and accurate, and the natural tendency of the brain is to do one or the other, not both.